Important Information for Patients of Alabama Allergy & Asthma Center Regarding Clinic Hours, Immunotherapy/Biologic Administration, and Policies

 - As a reminder, we are requesting patients to attend appointments alone if possible.
 We will limit each patient to one visitor only at his/her appointment.
 All visitors will also be required to complete a screening questionnaire upon entering the facility.

-- We do request that patients and visitors try to wear masks since the CDC guidelines were recently updated this week.
+- Update: We do request that patients and visitors try to wear masks since this is part of the CDC guidelines. https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/diy-cloth-face-coverings.html

 - We are continuing our stringent cleaning and disinfecting policies for the safety of our patients and staff.